Bentleyj/BeyondPhotography/README.md

 ### Day 47

 Today I really wanted to experiment further with thsi Sin city look but I did not have much success.
 I realized what I liekd about the last one was the thresholding so I wanted to threshold on a single color ie red, this would pick out the redest bits I thought to myself.
 I ended up being wrong and it picked out a lot of white bits too (obviously).
 I need to experiment with this more.

+### Day 48

+More or less a failed attempt at highlighting red parts of the image.
+I keep picking up yellows as well! booo.
+Will try again tomorrow.